-Astonishment,) led him to expect an Invafion from France, and an Attempt in Favour of the Pretender, much fooner than it happened.
-I have heard him fay, many Years before it came so near being accomplished, " that a few Thousands might have a fair " Chance for marching from Edinburgh to " London uncontrolled, and throw the whole " Kingdom into an Aftonishment."
-And I have great Reason to believe, that this was one main Consideration, which engaged him to make such Haste to bis Regiment, then quartered in those Parts; as he imagined there was not a Spot of Ground, where he might be more like to have a Call to expose his Life in the Service of his Country; and perhaps, by appearing on a proper Call early in its Defence, be infirumental in suppressing the Beginnings of most formidable Mischief.
+" whenever it shall please Gop, or wherever it shall. se be, Fam fure, I shall go to the Mansions of Eternal 46 Glory, and enjoy my God and my Redeemer in " Heaven for ever." §.
+126. While he was with us at this Time, he appeared deeply affected with the fad State of Things as to Religion and Morals, and feemed to apprehend, thatthe Rod of God was hanging over fo finful a Nation.
+He observed a great deal of Disaffection, which the Enemies of the Government had, by a Variety of Artifices, been raifing in Scotland for fonce Years: And the-Number of Jacobites there, together with the defenceless State in which our Island then was, with Respect to the Number of its Forces at Home, (of which he spoke at once with great Concern and Astonishment,) led him to expect an Invafion from France, and an Attempt in Favour of the Pretender, much sooner thanit happened.
+I have heard him often fay, many Years before it came fo near being accomplished; " that a-" few Thousands might have a fair Chance for march-" ing from Edinburgh to London uncontrolled, and " throw the whole Kingdom into an Aftonishment."
+And I have great Reason to believe, that this was one main Confideration, which engaged him to make fomuch Haste to his Regiment, then quartered in those-Parts; as he imagined there was not a Spot of Ground. where he might be more like to have a Call to expose his Life in the Service of his Country; and perhaps, by appearing on a proper Call early in its Desence, be instrumental in suppressing the Beginnings of most formidable Mischief.
 How rightly he judged in these Things, the Event did too evidently shew.